 Put the porter, sugar and butter into a large saucepan, put over a medium heat and, stirring regularly, dissolve the sugar and melt the sugar.
 Allow to come to the boil, then add the dried fruit and mixed peel and simmer for 5 minutes.

 Remove from the heat and tip into a large bowl so that it cools quickly.
 In a separate large bowl, sift the flour, bread soda and spices together.
 Make a space in the centre.
-Add the cooled fruit/porter mixture to the dry ingredients with the flour.
+Stir the eggs into the cooled fruit/porter mixture, then add the dry ingredients.
 Mix well.

 Divide between the two tins and bake in the preheated oven for between 1¼ and 1½ hours until the cake feels springy and a skewer comes out clean from the centre.